oneilsh/helm-kush/README.md

 # helm-kush (kustomize-sh)

-Helm plugin for in-chart kustomizations and optional bash interpolation.
+Helm plugin for in-chart kustomizations and optional bash interpolation the embedded [esh](https://github.com/jirutka/esh) template engine.

 Note: this software bypasses many of the safety features in helm's design.
 Interpolation in particular allows--encourages even--helm charts to run *arbitrary code*.
 It's meant primarily for internally